Defendor707/Uzbek-talim/replit.md

   - Desktop layout: Full sidebar navigation with user profile section
   - Mobile layout: Sticky header with profile dropdown + bottom navigation (3 main sections)
   - Moved profile and logout functionality to header dropdown menu only
-  - Removed all separate logout buttons from sidebar and other locations
+  - Removed ALL separate logout buttons from sidebar, pages, and other locations
+  - Applied ResponsiveDashboard to all pages (Tests, Lessons, Dashboard, etc.)
-  - Bottom navigation now contains only 3 essential sections per user role
+  - Bottom navigation persists across all pages and contains only 3 essential sections per role
+  - Fixed navigation disappearing issue when moving between pages
   - Added comprehensive CSS utility classes for responsive grids and layouts
   - Implemented touch-friendly interactive elements with proper sizing (44px minimum)
   - Enhanced mobile navigation with visual feedback and smooth transitions